 These Third-party Sites are not under our control, and we are not responsible for and do not endorse their content or their privacy policies (if any).
 You will need to make your own independent judgement regarding your interaction with any Third-party Sites, including the purchase and use of any products or services accessible through them.

 By law, you have a number of rights (subject to certain conditions) when it comes to your information.

-Further information and advice about your rights can be obtained from the data protection regulator in your country (ICO).
+Further information and advice about your rights can be obtained from the Information Commissioners Office (ICO).
 You can exercise any of these rights by contacting us through our details below.

 |Rights||What does this mean?|

 |The right to object to processing||You have the right to object to certain types of processing, including processing where we rely on our legitimate interest as the grounds for processing.|

 This is so you’re aware and can check that we’re using your information in accordance with data protection law.

 |The right to rectification||You are entitled to have your information corrected if it is inaccurate or incomplete.|

 |The right to erasure||This is also known as ‘the right to be forgotten’ and, in simple terms, enables you to request the deletion or removal of your information where there is no compelling reason for us to keep using it.
 This is not a general right to erasure, there are exceptions.|